 - Avoid products containing “cones,” which are chemicals, such as dimethicone or silicone.
 While cones aren’t the worst health offenders, they’re a nightmare for skin.
 Think of it like putting a sheet of plastic wrap over your face—suffocating.

 - Avoid comedogenic (pore-clogging) oils.

-- Read ingredients carefully.
-Makeup primers are big “cone” culprits and may feel amazing when applied, but take skin congestion to the next level of dysfunction by making it much harder to clear and clean.
+- Read the ingredients carefully.
+Makeup primers are big “cone” culprits and may feel amazing when applied but take skin congestion to the next level of dysfunction by making it much harder to clear and clean.

 - Many hair care products are loaded with cones.
 And though they aren’t applied directly to skin, they often flow over it.
 If you’re attached to your products, try washing your hair to the side or in the sink.